 It’s best to have these Nova Scotia travel essentials with you and available most times.

-- Waterproof shoes – We highly recommend bringing waterproof shoes with you on your Nova Scotia road trip because our itinerary has you going to places where you’ll need them including the Bay of Fundy.
+Waterproof shoes – We highly recommend bringing waterproof shoes with you on your Nova Scotia road trip because our itinerary has you going to places where you’ll need them including the Bay of Fundy.
 When the tides are low you can walk on the ocean floor and you’ll want waterproof shoes or water shoes so that you don’t get your regular footwear wet.
-These are also ideal for the wet and rainy weather conditions you’ll likely encounter at some point during your Nova Scotia travels.
+These are also ideal for the wet and rainy weather conditions you’ll likely encounter at some point during your Nova Scotia travels, we prefer a nice rainboot.

 Halifax to Peggy’s Cove along route 333: 41 km or 26 miles driving time ~1 hour